Posts with the tag Free Software:

 A Truly Free AI

 Understanding what makes a software Free (as in freedom) has been going on since the beginning of the Free Software movement in the 80’s (at least).
 This led to the Free Software licenses, which help users to control the technology they use.
 However, considering the peculiarities of Artificial Intelligence (AI) software, one may wonder whether those licenses account for those.
-Free Software licenses were designed so that users control technology, and facilitate their collaboration.

 Computers can't sustain themselves

 The situation where an unskilled user can enjoy a well-working computer does only last so long.1 Either the user becomes good at maintaining the computer, or it will stop working correctly.
 That’s because computers are not reliable.
 If not used carefully, at some point, they will behave unexpectedly or stop working.
 Therefore, one will have to get their hands dirty and most likely learn something along the way.
-Some operating systems are more prone to gathering cruft, though.

 How to install the original Doom on Fedora 31